 Corticosteroids are a type of medicine used in inhalers for people with asthma, especially if it's serious.
 They can ease the inflammation that makes it hard to breathe.

 A possible side effect of corticosteroids is high blood pressure.

 If you’re on corticosteroids for asthma, you should have your doctor check your blood pressure to make sure it's not too high.

 Beta-2 agonists help your airways relax and open.
-You can inhale them, or take them in tablet from, or as a syrup for your asthma.
+You can inhale them, or take them in tablet form, or as a syrup for your asthma.
 They can also be injected, or turned from a liquid into a mist for you to inhale.